0exp/qonfig/README.md

 ---

-- `Qonfig::Compacted`: represents the compacted config object with setting readers and setting writers;
+- `Qonfig::Compacted`: represents the compacted config object with setting readers, setting writers and setting predicates only - and no any other useful instance-based functionality:
 - setting keys are represented as direct instace methods (`#settings` invokation does not need);
-- no any other useful instance-based functionality - just setting readers, setting writers and setting predicates:
 - support for index-like access methods (`[]`,`[]=`);
 - full support of `Qonfig::DataSet` definition DSL commands:
   - `setting`, `re_setting` [doc](#definition-and-access)